Senate Ukraine Caucus

-The Senate Ukraine Caucus is a bipartisan caucus of the United States Senate that was inaugurated on February 9, 2015 in Washington, D.C.
+The Senate Ukraine Caucus (SUC) is a bipartisan caucus of the United States Senate that was inaugurated on February 9, 2015 in Washington, D.C.
 Its mission is "to strengthen the political, military, economic, and cultural relationship between the United States and Ukraine."

-Its counterpart in the House of Representatives is the Congressional Ukrainian Caucus, which was established in 1997 and consists of 41 representatives.
+Its counterpart in the House of Representatives is the Congressional Ukraine Caucus, which was established in 1997 and consists of 93 representatives.